Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The Northern part of Georgia is among the best places for rockhounding.
 You can find staurolite, the state’s mineral, in Cherokee, Gilmer, Pickens, and Fannin counties.
-Clear quartz, Georgia’s gemstone, is abundant in some counties such as Monroe, Hancock, Burke, and DeKalb counties.
+Clear quartz, Georgia’s gemstone, is abundant in some counties such as Monroe, Hancock, Burke, and DeKalb.
 The beautiful amethyst can be found in abundance in Wilkes County.

-If you are interested in checking out the best rockhounding tools you can find them by clicking here (Amazon link).
+If you want to check out the best rockhounding tools, you can find them here (Amazon link).

 Best Places for Rockhounding in the State of Georgia

-Famous for its rich deposits of gemstones, minerals, and fossils, Georgia is an excellent rockhounding enthusiast location.
+Famous for its rich deposits of gemstones, minerals, and fossils, Georgia is an excellent rock-hounding enthusiast location.
 Let’s see some of the best places where you can find rocks.

 Troup County